Create a Website Account - Manage notification subscriptions, save form progress and more.

 You must contact Charlottesville City Schools directly.
 For more information, please call 434-245-2400.

 CAFF parents can be single, married or co-cohabiting couples.
-They are financially stable, have adequate bedroom space and meet all state required criminal clearances.
+They are financially stable, have adequate bedroom space and meet all state requirements including background checks.
 They have a love of children and believe in the unique potential of every child.
 They provide children with guidance, structure, supervision, safety, and discipline.
-CAFF parents appreciate being part of a supportive system of other parents and professionals working together to changes the lives of children.
+CAFF parents appreciate being part of a supportive system of other parents and professionals working together to create changes in the lives of children.

 Yes, in most circumstances a child’s family remains involved with their child while they are in foster care.
-CAFF Case Managers and or Department of Social Service Social Workers will help coordinate contact and visits.
+The CAFF Family Services Specialist and/or foster care Social Workers will help coordinate contact and visits.
 Regular contact with their biological families is very important.
 Foster parents have a big role in supporting a child’s connection with their family.

 It typically takes a family between three and four months to become a CAFF foster parent after completing all in-service training.
 The time can vary depending on how quickly families complete the requirements.

 IT recommends using Zoom for your interview(s) with the Waiting Room feature enabled.
 Zoom’s Waiting Room allows the meeting host to control when a participant joins.
 You can meet with one person while another waits in the virtual waiting room, and then allow the person waiting to join the meeting when appropriate.

 Yes, IT still offers WebEx, and it has some advantages such as the capability to use a toll-free number for calling in.
 If you would like to use WebEx, please contact the IT Help Desk.